night-codes/alliance/README.md

 # alliance
-CommonJS and AMD modules compiler library written in Golang.
+CommonJS and AMD modules compile library written in Golang.

 ## How To Use: